Class StringResolver

 public static String substVars(String val, Map<?,?> props1, Map<?,?> props2) throws IllegalArgumentException

-Do variable substitution on a string to resolve ${x2} to the value of the property x2.
-This is done recursive, so that
+Do variable substitution on a string to resolve ${test.xx} to the value of the property test.xx.
+When provided Map implementations are instance of PropertyLoader or a subclass thereof, this is done recursively so that

 prop.put("test.name", "this is a name with ${test.xx}");